Car Finance

 PCP is similar to leasing in that you pay an upfront fee, or part-exchange your car and then pay the rest over monthly payments.
 The difference here is that It’s a credit product, so once the deposit is paid the credit agreement can be signed off.

-At the end of the agreement you can agree to pay for the car with the final balloon payment, you’ll pay for your car in the end then if you bought it outright but it does give you more options.
+At the end of the agreement you can agree to pay for the car with the final balloon payment.

-Car subscription is either a low, or no deposit way to get a car.
-With Wagonex, you pay for a month’s subscription as a refundable deposit then you pay for the car in monthly payments.
+Car subscription is a different way to get a car.
+With Wagonex you pay a refundable deposit, then you pay for the car in monthly payments.

-The interesting bit about car subscriptions is, you only have to add fuel, that’s literally the only expense because subscriptions include:
+The interesting bit about car subscriptions is, you only have to add fuel and insurance, because subscriptions include:

 • Road tax